kmj0084/PBI-Finance/README.md

 # PBI-Finance
 Interactive dashboard with public financial data.

-# 📊 Stories of Data: Power BI + Python Dashboard Project
+# 📊 Power BI Finance / Equity Tracker

 This is a data storytelling dashboard built in Power BI and powered by a Python-based data pipeline.
 It simulates an investor-facing portfolio report with clean visuals, dynamic filters, and narrative structure.
 Python was used to generate and update the dataset via automated scripts.